NextSDS Logo

 Immediate Medical Attention

-In case of eye contact, always contact a doctor.
-Suitable treatment is necessary in the event of burns.
-It is strongly recommended to contact a doctor.
+In case of eye contact, always contact a doctor in addition to thorough rinsing.
 In case of relatively large amounts and irritation of the respiratory tract, seek medical attention.
-Seek medical attention immediately for swallowing.
+Seek medical attention immediately (for swallowing).
+It is strongly recommended to contact a doctor in the event of burns.

 Medical Treatment